-IRB competition can be dangerous.
-Course judges will monitor and observe all driving, operating, safety practices and techniques.
-Should such practices and techniques be considered to be unsafe, dangerous or contrary to the rules or procedures of the event, the course judges have the authority to immediately disqualify the offending competitor(s) from the event and/or issue a safety infringement.
+- i) Warning: IRB competition can be inherently dangerous.
+IRB competition participants acknowledge that they are exposed to certain risks during IRB competition including but not limited to leg, spinal and neck injuries, physical exertion, contact with the IRB, temperature, weather and water conditions and even drowning.
+IRB competition participants acknowledge that accidents can and often do happen which may result in IRB competition participants being injured or even killed.
+All members through their participation in IRB events agree with, acknowledge and understand this warning and accept and assume the inherent risks in IRB competition. - ii) The chief referee must be satisfied that the surf and other relevant conditions are satisfactory before competition proceeds and at all times during the conduct of competition.
+The ILS event safety guide may be used to assist in the process.
+The chief referee shall confirm details at safety briefings (see 8.3.2). - iii) Safety procedures: Course judges will monitor and observe all driving, operating, safety practices and techniques.
+Should such practices and techniques be considered to be unsafe, dangerous or contrary to the rules or procedures of the event the course judges have the authority to immediately disqualify the offending competitor(s) from the event and/or issue a safety infringement.
 Recommendation for further penalties and/or referral to the disciplinary committee may also be considered.